You won’t read this life-changing study about clickbait headlines

 To that end, researchers went a step further, probing how well artificial intelligence systems—such as the one used to collect headlines for their earlier experiment—are able to identify clickbait.
 Results showed that AIs frequently diverged on whether a title was clickbait or not, coming to the same conclusion just 47% of the time.

 That could mean such AIs, which have been refined over several decades of shifting human behavior, will need to continually adapt.
 “The people who write fake news may become aware of the characteristics that are identified as fake news by the detectors . . .
 News consumers may also just become numb to certain characteristics if they see those headlines all the time.
 So, fake news detection must constantly evolve,” said Sundar.
-“It becomes a bit of a cat and mouse game.”
+“It becomes a bit of a cat-and-mouse game.”